hujhax/austin-improv-wiki/Franz & Dave.md

 ## History
 Franz & Dave was conceived in the [[The Hideout Theatre|Hideout's]] green room during a show sometime in early 2011.
 The duo debuted as part of [[ColdTowne Theater|ColdTowne]]'s [[Shakedown]], hosted by [[Brett Tribe]].
 They played to an audience of six that night.

+In addition to their regular two-person format, Franz & Dave have played a number of one-off shows including a [[Free Fringe]] appearance out of their usual costumes, in which the characters of Kafka and Lynch played recent [[The Hideout Theatre|Hideout]] graduates performing their first improv show.
+On April 17, 2014, again as part of the Free Fringe, Franz & Dave directed a [[Maestro]].

 ## Format
 Franz & Dave's usual format has the characters of Kafka and Lynch collaborating on a "movie" based on the audience's suggestion (typically a dull or menial occupation, ala Kafka).
 The characters begin by scene painting, then break into and out of scenes from the "movie" as desired.